speasley/jquery.occasions/README.md

 Minified version size: ~2kb

+##Installation

+Include `jquery.occasions.js` (or `jquery.occasions.min.js`) and `occasions.json` in your project.

 ##Basic usage

-Call jquery.occasions on the element that you want to tag with special occasions:
+Call jquery.occasions on the element you want tagged with special occasions:

 ```
 $('#logo').occasions();